syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     b.
 Ask them to answer the initial survey questions while leaving their non-mouse hand on the armrest (for practice).
     c.
 Instruct them to close the laptop and ring the bell when they have completed the survey 	questions.
 6. Leave the room while participant completes these first questions.
-7. While out of the room, add the PPGED-R module according to the instructions in the BIOPAC Manual and complete the initial calibrations.
+7. While out of the room, "`START`" the recording according to the instructions in the BIOPAC Manual in order to complete the initial EDA calibrations:
+    1. Press `START`.
+    2. Ensure that the BioNomadix unit is turned on and blinking green.
+    3. Press `OK` on the first pop-up.
+    4. As directed, make sure that the leads are attached to the unit, but not to any electrodes.
+    5. Click `Calibrate`.
+    6. **Do not click `Continue` on the next pop-up screen.
+Data collection will begin immediately after it is clicked.**
 8. After the bell is rung, turn off the lights in the Data Cave, and re-enter the Participant Room.
 9. Attach the white ECG lead to the electrode on the participant's right forearm.
 10. Attach the BioNomadix unit as described in the BIOPAC Manual.